bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 The following creates a new workspace named "acme" with a POST request:

-.. note:: Each code block below contains a single command that may be wrapped over multiple lines.
+.. note:: Each code block below contains a single command that may be extended over multiple lines.

 .. code-block:: console